SpiderMath/Random-Quote-Action/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         with:
           QUOTE_FONT_SIZE: 6
-          GH_USERNAME: 'Readme Programmer'
           COMMIT_MESSAGE: 'Updated the README with a new Programming Quote 💻 '
+          ITALICS: true
+          BLOCKQUOTES: true
 ```

 > ℹ The `QUOTE_FONT_SIZE` is the size of the font, in the form of h tags. h1 is the largest tag, h6 is the smallest.
 So if you want LARGE text, you will warn you use `1` or `2`.
 If you want a normalish size font use `5` or `6`<br>